JT8D-17/Zibo-737-Lua-Timer-Mod/README.md

 ## Download &Installation

-- Download the archive with the green "Code" button and then select "Download as ZIP".
+- Download the archive with the green "Code" button and then select "Download ZIP".
 - Unzip the archive and move _zibo_perfmod.py_ and _zibo_perfmod_restorebackup.py_ into _B737-800X/plugins/xlua/scripts_.

 &nbsp;